tidev-cellar/cspec-titanium-multithreading/README.md

 Once a job is cancelled, it will be removed from the queue and if there is a pending job, it will then move into the running state.

+## Implementation Impacts

+Currently in master for both Android and iOS, we have a `tiapp.xml` setting which drives whether we use the kroll thread or UI thread for JS.
+We need to re-work the current compiler directive driven enablement to be runtime enabled.
+For example, in iOS, we need the Kroll subsystem to be able to be smart about which thread to run on and manage threading for the context appropriately.

 ## Timeline